Powerlearnproject/se-assignment-2-introduction-to-software-engineering-audreymateke/README.md

 Provide real-world examples or case studies wherever possible. cite any references or sources you use in your answers.

-chat gpt was used for assistennce and the the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE) Submit your completed assignment by [4/06/2024].
+Submit your completed assignment by [4/06/2024].